Why Am I Here?

 You were made by a loving Creator with

-meaning, and
+intention, meaning, and purpose.

 The God who formed galaxies also formed you—with a purpose that goes far deeper than your resume or reputation.